Andy Hall, executive director

 Hall, a former Investigative Reporters and Editors board member, won dozens of awards for his reporting in 26 years at the Wisconsin State Journal and The Arizona Republic.
 He began his career in 1982 as a copyboy at The New York Times.
 At The Republic, Hall helped break the “Keating Five” scandal involving Sen. John McCain.
 At the State Journal, Hall’s stories held government and the powerful accountable and protected the vulnerable through coverage that addressed the racial achievement gap in public schools and helped spark the creation of the nationally noted Schools of Hope volunteer tutoring program, revealed NCAA violations by University of Wisconsin athletes, and exposed appalling conditions in neglected neighborhoods such as Allied Drive and Worthington Park.
 Hall won a first-place award in 2008 for beat reporting from the Education Writers Association.
 He also has received National Headliner, Gerald Loeb, James K. Batten and Inland Press Association awards for investigative, financial, deadline and civic journalism coverage.
 Hall has served as a mentor to the staff of La Comunidad, a Spanish-language newspaper in Madison, and has taught numerous courses at the University of Wisconsin-Madison School of Journalism & Mass Communication.
 He currently serves on the Wisconsin Freedom of Information Council Board of Directors, Iowa Center for Public Affairs Journalism Board of Directors, and Indiana University Journalism Alumni Advisory Board.
 He earned a bachelor’s degree from Indiana University.

-Golden specializes in environmental stories and data visualizations, is co-director of the Center’s website, WisconsinWatch.org, and is handy in print, radio, video, photo and online media.
-She has presented panels on environmental reporting, data analysis and data visualizations for Investigative Reporters and Editors.
-She came to the Center from Alaska, where she reported on natural resources and business for the Juneau Empire.
+Golden specializes in environmental stories and data visualizations, and is handy in print, radio, video, photo and online media.
+She came to the Center in 2010 from Alaska, where she reported on natural resources and business for the Juneau Empire.
 Before she got into journalism, Golden spent a year studying lowland gorillas in central Africa and collected oral histories in Zanzibar; she has also worked as a photographer.
-Her work has appeared in Marketplace, washingtonpost.com, and many an Alaskan news outlet.
+Her work has appeared in Marketplace, washingtonpost.com, and many an Alaska news outlet.
 Golden has degrees from Stanford University and the University of California, Berkeley.

 Gail Kohl, development consultant